 When an accident, impairment, or illness stops you from working, you may qualify for Social Security Disability (SSD) benefits.
-You may apply for SSD on your own, but without providing relevant documentation, you risk getting denied benefits.
+You may apply for SSD independently, but you risk getting denied benefits without providing relevant documentation.
 A Miami Social Security Disability lawyer from our firm can help.

 Regardless of where you are in the claims process, the Law Offices of Anidjar & Levine can review your case.
 Our lawyers have extensive experience helping accident victims and disabled individuals throughout Miami-Dade County receive the SSD benefits they deserve.

 SSD is a program that pays monthly cash benefits to individuals who have not been able to work for a year or more because of a disability.
 To receive benefits, you must have a medical condition that meets the Social Security Administration’s (SSA) definition of “disability.”

 SSD benefits continue until recipients can go back to work on a regular basis.
 The program also has work incentives that provide continued benefits and health care coverage to help you transition back to work.

 There Are Two Main Types of SSD Programs

 Depending on your situation, you could qualify for SSD benefits.
 Per the SSA, this program depends on your age and “work credits.”
 You accrue work credits based on your income.
 In 2021, you generally need 40 work credits to qualify for benefits.
 You can earn up to four credits a year.

 Supplemental Security Income (SSI) is not a work credit-based program.
 Instead, it depends on your financial resources.
 If you make under a certain limit, and you have a qualifying disability, you could secure benefits through this program.

 Our firm can evaluate your situation and determine what programs suits your needs.